 It was late one night...
 I was online and saw a photo of a very cute puppy, who's sad brown eyes looked pleadingly into the camera lens seemingly asking ME to take him home.
 That weekend, I drove to the South Los Angeles Animal Shelter and met Kuma for the first time.
 At approximately 12 weeks old he already had a rough start to life.
-Living in a dirty kennel with older, more aggressive puppies, I was able to observe that he wasn't able to get any food out of the small tin dish the kennel attendant tossed down.
-I watched him attempt to get to the food dish many times but each time he got close, the other six puppies would jump on him, biting him and he would run yelping to the back on the kennel.
+Living in a dirty kennel with older, more aggressive puppies.
+I watched him for awhile and noticed that he wasn't able to get any food out of the small tin dish the kennel attendant tossed down because the larger puppies would attack him and he would run yelping to the back on the kennel.
 I watched outside the kennel feeling helpless and so bad for this little puppy that seemed to be starving.
-I went and got a kennel attendant and he told me there was nothing they could do about it since they were overcrowded.
-That's when I made a very important decision that would change the course of my life.
+I went and got a kennel attendant and he told me there was nothing they could do about it since they were overcrowded and didn't have the space to separate him.
+That's when I made a very important decision that would change the course of my life...
+I decided to get that puppy the hell outta there!

 (The photo below is the first time I ever laid eyes on my boy!)

-It took me a few seconds to decide to bail him out of there.
+It took me a few seconds to decide to adopt Kuma.
 I paid the small adoption fee and with both nervousness and excitement I went to pick him up at the spay & neuter clinic a few days later.
 When the vet brought him out, she told me how skinny he was.
 He was all ribs and no meat.
 Poor baby.
-He was insanely skinny under all that fur, the vet guessed he hadn't eaten much in the week he was at the shelter.
-He had multiple wounds all over his small, furry body.
+He was so skinny under all that fur, the vet guessed he hadn't eaten much in the week he was at the shelter.
+I told her how I saw the other puppies attacking him whenever he tried to eat.
+He had multiple wounds all over his small body.
 She told me that he needed a lot of TLC to repair both his heart and his wounds.
 I made this woman a promise that I would give him plenty of love.
-Little did either one of us know that Kuma would become my "soul" dog.
+Little did either one of us know that Kuma would become my "heart" dog.
 You know, one of those special ones that lives in your heart for eternity.
 Fate brought us together that day.
+Kuma was my true soul mate dog.

 Soon after his homecoming I realized a few import things about my puppy.
 First, was that he was extremely food aggressive.
 He ate food with such vigor, he acted like it was his last meal.
 To this day he still has issues with food.
 The second thing that I realized is that he was almost feral.
 He was a naughty little boy and would snap at me.
 He wanted nothing to do with petting and cuddles.
 He just wasn't accustomed to being touched or handled.
 Fortunately his love for food and my love for him, helped him overcome this.
 Lastly I realized that I had just adopted a brilliant puppy.
 Smart doesn't even begin to describe his ability to learn behaviors and how quickly he gets things.
 Kuma learned his first trick in a mere few seconds, his second trick just minutes later -- his precision and quick learning ability blew me away!